SPALL-FREE Silicon Carbide Ceramic backed with high grade UHMW PE

 You can rest assured your protection will be there when you need it the most with 5 YEARS FULL WARRANTY.

-Available in 10x12" and 11x14" sizes will fit almost all plate carriers availabla on the market.
+Available in 10x12" size will fit almost all plate carriers available on the market.

 Testing each batch in independent laboratory is a part of our rigorous Quality Control procedure.
 Test reports are delivered with each package!